-Note 3(I) - Provisions and contingencies
+Note 3(I) - Provisions and contingencies Note 3(o) - Lease classification

 2.5.
 Measurement of fair values

 The Company's accounting policies and disclosures requires the measurement of fair values for financial instruments.

 The Company has established control framework with respect to the measurement of fair values.
 The management regularly reviews significant unobservable inputs and valuation adjustments.